There are a number of different routes to mediation depending on a couple’s individual circumstances.

 In either case, you will have demonstrated satisfactorily that you have considered mediation, but cannot proceed.
 More positively, the meeting gives you the chance to decide with professional help whether mediation is a good option for you and your family.

-Our charge for a MIAM including providing the signed court application if appropriate is £75 plus VAT, £90 in total.
+Our charge for a MIAM including providing the signed court application if appropriate is £100 inclusive of VAT.

 From 1st January 2016 only a mediator who is registered with the Family Mediation Council with the designation FMCA can sign the necessary court forms if a case is either not suitable for mediation at the outset or in the event that a mediation breaks down.
 Both Vanessa Stirum and Anne Braithwaite are FMCA mediators so can sign court forms.